gzhoubioinf/ColonyExplorer/README.md

 streamlit run app/main.py
 ```

-The app opens in your browser at `http://localhost:8501`.
+The app opens in your browser at `https://colonypicker.onrender.com`.

-To share on a local network (e.g. lab meeting):
+To share on a local network:

 ```bash
 streamlit run app/main.py --server.address 0.0.0.0